andrewphiri/The-CitizenManagementHub/README.md

 Upload the ZIP file: Browse to the location where you extracted the files and select the ZIP file.

 Review and Import: Follow the prompts to review the solution details and then click "Import" to complete the process.
+Go to apps and open the Citizen management hub canvas app